jeeb/avisynth/distrib/docs/english/source/avisynthdoc/corefilters.rst

 - :doc:`TimeStretch <corefilters/timestretch>` This filter can change speed of the sound without changing the pitch, and change the pitch of a sound without changing the length of a sound.
+- :doc:`SetChannelMask, GetChannelMask, IsChannelMaskKnown <corefilters/setchannelmask>`
+  This filter help you with setting and getting the audio channel layout of the audio stream.

 .. _Meta filters: